30 Best Novels That Shouldn't Be Missed By Readers & Non-Readers Alike

 Animal Farm

 Animal Farm is the OG Orwell novel that is a poignant commentary on the ways and institutions of communism.
-Essentially an allegory featuring a rebellion by farm animals, first against their owner and then against the council of pigs.
+This book is essentially an allegory featuring a rebellion by farm animals, first against their owner and then against the council of pigs.
 This novel speaks volumes and packs a total punch in a total of only 100 pages.
 I'd say that it's an absolute crime to miss this one.

 Frankenstein by Mary Shelly